ijsuarez/codepath-week-1/README.md

 I was having trouble getting the search function to work.
 I think I was starting to get a decent idea of what was wrong, but I ran out of time and had to submit my work.
 In the future I need to get started on the optional features earlier.

-There also exists a bug where the app crashes when you try to search and there are no movies to search during network errors.
-Also, in the transition to a collection view, you can no longer pull down to reload when no movies are shown.
+~~There also exists a bug where the app crashes when you try to search and there are no movies to search during network errors.
+Also, in the transition to a collection view, you can no longer pull down to reload when no movies are shown.~~

+Fixed bugs and got search to work.
+Too bad it's after the deadline lol.

 ## License